Each film-coated tablet contains: Escitalopram oxalate equivalent to escitalopram 10 mg.

-Pharmacology: Pharmacodynamics: Mechanism of action: Escitalopram is a selective inhibitor of serotonin (5-HT) re-uptake with high affinity for the primary binding site.
+Pharmacology: Escitalopram is a selective inhibitor of serotonin (5-HT) re-uptake with high affinity for the primary binding site.

 The inhibition of 5-HT re-uptake is the only likely mechanism of action explaining the pharmacological and clinical effects of escitalopram.

-Biotransformation: Escitalopram is metabolised in the liver to the demethylated and didemethylated metabolites.
+Biotransformation: Escitalopram is metabolized in the liver to the demethylated and didemethylated metabolites.
 Both of these are pharmacologically active.
-Alternatively, the nitrogen may be oxidised to form the N-oxide metabolite.
-Both parent substance and metabolites are partly excreted as glucuronides.
-After multiple dosing the mean concentrations of the demethyl and didemethyl metabolites are usually 28-31% and <5%, respectively, of the escitalopram concentration.
+Alternatively, the nitrogen may be oxidized to form the N-oxide metabolite.
+Both parent substance and metabolites are partly excreted as glucoronides.
+After multiple dosing, the mean concentrations of the demethyl and didemethyl metabolites are usually 28-31% and <5% respectively, of the escitalopram concentration.
 Biotransformation of escitalopram to the demethylated metabolite is mediated primarily by CYP2C19.
 Some contribution by the enzymes CYP3A4 and CYP2D6 is possible.

-Elimination: The elimination half-life (t1/2 β) after multiple dosing is about 30 hours and the oral plasma clearance (Cloral) is about 0.6 L/min.
+Elimination: The elimination half-life (t½β) after multiple dosing is about 30 hours and the oral plasma clearance (Cloral) is about 0.6 l/minute.
 The major metabolites have a significantly longer half-life.
 Escitalopram and major metabolites are assumed to be eliminated by both the hepatic (metabolic) and the renal routes, with the major part of the dose excreted as metabolites in the urine.

-Elderly patients (>65 years): Escitalopram appears to be eliminated more slowly in elderly patients compared to younger patients.
+Special populations: Elderly patients (>65 years): Escitalopram appears to be eliminated more slowly in elderly patients compared to younger.
 Systemic exposure (AUC) is about 50% higher in elderly compared to young healthy volunteers.

-Reduced renal function: With racemic citalopram, a longer half-life and a minor increase in exposure have been observed in patients with reduced kidney function (CLcr 10-53 ml/min).
+Reduced renal function: With racemic citalopram, a longer half-life and a minor increase in exposure have been observed in patients with reduced renal function (Clcr 10-53 ml/minute).
 Plasma concentrations of the metabolites have not been studied, but they may be elevated.

-Polymorphism: It has been observed that poor metabolisers with respect to CYP2C19 have twice as high a plasma concentration of escitalopram as extensive metabolisers.
-No significant change in exposure was observed in poor metabolisers with respect to CYP2D6.
+Polymorphism: It has been observed that poor metabolizers with respect to CYP2C19 have twice as high a plasma concentration of escitalopram as extensive metabolizers.
+No significant change in exposure was observed in poor metabolizers with respect to CYP2D6.